mco-gh/mco.dev/content/post/whatisml.md

 An adult learner, on the other hand, doesn't have the luxury of spending 18 years building a finely tuned pattern matching engine.
 The adult may also not have a dedicated language tutor.
-So the best way for an adult to quickly acquire language skills is to try to boil the language down to a set of algorithmic rules they can apply through conscious thought.
+So the best way for an adult to quickly acquire language skills is to try to boil the language down to a set of algorithmic rules they can apply through conscious thought, usually with less satisfying results.

+**Observation three:** Rule based learning is neither as effective nor as efficient as experience based learning.

 This explains why, sadly, after studying French for a few years, I still don't speak nearly as well as the average four year old in Paris.